open-eid/SiGa/README.md

 ## How to deploy

-### SiGa Deployment digagram
+### SiGa Deployment diagram

 ![SiGa deployment diagram](docs/img/siga_deployment.jpg)

 SiGa project compiles into a WAR (Web application archive) file and requires a servlet container to run.

-Additionally [Apache Ignite](https://ignite.apache.org/) version 2.12.0 is required for session management. **Ignite servers must be up and running prior SiGa startup.**
+Additionally, [Apache Ignite](https://ignite.apache.org/) version 2.15.0 is required for session management. **Ignite servers must be up and running prior to SiGa startup.**
 Ignite servers must be configured the same way as the Ignite client embedded in SiGa.
 An example Ignite configuration file can be seen [here](docker/siga-ignite/ignite-configuration.xml).

 ### Running SiGa in Tomcat